jmrobles/hn-favorites-topic-modelling/README.md

 ## Introduction

-If you are reading this probably you know Hacker News, an aggregation platform for computer science, start-ups, etc created and mantained by __Y Combinator Startup Accelerator__.
+If you are reading this probably you know Hacker News, an aggregation platform for computer science, start-ups, etc. It was created and maintained by __Y Combinator Startup Accelerator__.

 ## Installation and usage